17-year-old killed, 4 hurt in stabbings on Wisconsin river

 SOMERSET, Wis.
-(AP) — A Minnesota teenager died and four other people were critically wounded after being stabbed while tubing down a Wisconsin river, authorities said.
+(AP) — A Minnesota teenager died and four other people were seriously hurt after being stabbed while tubing down a Wisconsin river, authorities said.

 “We don’t know yet who was connected to who, who knew each other or what precipitated it,” Knudson said.